INSAS rifle: LMG

-The LMG (Light Machine Gun) differs from the standard rifle in possessing a longer range of 700 m, as compared to 400 m range of INSAS standard and assault rifles.
-It has a longer and heavier barrel with revised rifling, and a bipod.
+The LMG (Light Machine Gun) differs from the standard rifle in possessing a longer range of 700 m, as compared to 400 m range for their assault rifle counterparts.
+It has a longer and heavier barrel with revised rifling and bipod.
 The LMG version uses 30-round magazines and can also accept the 20-round INSAS AR magazine.
-This model fires in semi and full-auto.
-It also has a foldable-butt version.
+This platform features select fire between semi-automatic and fully automatic.
+Furniture is also made for the weapon system allowing for a folding stock.

-The LMG will be replaced with the IWI Negev Ng7.
+The LMG will be replaced with the Negev NG-7.